-NSPD supports the Prime Minister and relevant Ministers to progress their objectives and fulfil their responsibilities related to national security, intelligence and security, cyber security and civil defence emergency management.
+The National Security Policy Directorate supports the Prime Minister and relevant ministers to progress their objectives and fulfil their responsibilities related to national security, intelligence and security, and cyber security.

 - Provides policy coordination and stewardship on national security and resilience

 - Supports the Security and Intelligence Board with policy advice

 - Represents New Zealand to strengthen international security policy cooperation

 The director of the National Security Policy Directorate is Dan Eaton.

 The National Security Policy Directorate is comprised of several teams:

 - Security and Intelligence Policy: provides national security policy stewardship and advice across the National Security and Intelligence portfolio, including on core and emerging national security issues.
 SIP administers intelligence and security legislation and is responsible for providing statutory support to the Intelligence and Security Committee and the Prime Minister.

 - National Cyber Policy Office: leads the development of cyber security policy advice, including advising on the investment of government resources in cyber security activities.